thien0247/esp32-ntrip-DUO/README.md

 ## Pinout
 By default it is set for UART0 TX gpio1, RX gpio3 including ESP32S3

-LED with common positive output:
+LED with common positive and low output:

 ESP32: gpio21 Red, gpio22 Green, gpio23 Blue